yakuraku/Asteroid-Shooter/README.md

 ## Game Overview

 In Asteroid Shooter, you pilot a spaceship, navigating through a meteor-filled space.
 The goal is to survive as long as possible while avoiding indestructible stone meteors and shooting down regular meteors.
-As you progress, your score increases, and the challenge intensifies.
+As you progress, your score increases, and you earn credits to unlock new ships.
 The game features:

+- **Ship Hangar:** A selection of ships to unlock and fly, each with a unique design.
+- **Credits System:** Earn credits by playing the game and use them to expand your ship collection.
 - **Two types of meteors:** Regular meteors (destructible) and Stone meteors (indestructible).
 - **Power-ups:** A 10% chance for regular meteors to drop a shield that can protect your spaceship.
 - **Damage System:** The spaceship can sustain up to 4 hits, with visual damage effects indicating the severity of the damage.